Jerry Cantrell discusses his songwriting style on ‘Never Meet Your Heroes’

-Throughout his career, Jerry Cantrell has performed double-duty as lead guitarist and principle songwriter for Alice In Chains.
+Throughout his career, Jerry Cantrell has performed double-duty as lead guitarist and principal songwriter for Alice In Chains.
 On the second episode of Never Meet Your Heroes on VOLUME (Ch.
 106), host Scott Ian delved into Cantrell’s approach to penning lyrics.

 “It’s mostly music first and then the music kind of evokes a vibe,” Cantrell said.
 “Or [the lyrics] may just hit you at the time where something is stuck in your head or there’s something that you feel passionately about.”